tangentyh/notes-of-tan/docs/backend/redis-notes.md

      - sync
        - `SYNC` — used in old version, slave send `SYNC` to master, the master starts recording commands while `BGSAVE` for RDB file and send it to the slave, the slave load the file, and the master send commands since `BGSAVE` to the slave
        - `PSYNC` — full resynchronization as `SYNC` for initial replication, partial resynchronization as recovery, see below
+       - diskless support —  the master can send RDB file to replicas without persisting it on the disk, `repl-diskless-sync` in configurations
-     - command propagate — propagate commands with side effects after `SYNC` asynchronously, use `WAIT` for synchronous replication
+     - command propagate — propagate commands which are with side effects after `SYNC` asynchronously, use `WAIT` for synchronous replication
      - heartbeat — slaves will ping master with `REPLCONF ACK replication_offset` periodically, defaults to 1 Hz, `lag` in the output of `INFO replication`
        - anti-entropy — reconcile if the `replication_offset` received by master does not match its own, e.g. some command propagate message lost
        - related configurations — `min-slaves-to-write`, `min-slaves-max-lag`
-   - partial resynchronization implementation — by replication offset in master and slave, replication backlog in master as buffer, and server `run_id`
+   - partial resynchronization implementation — by replication offset in master and slave, replication backlog in master as buffer, and replication ID
      - replication offset — master adds n to its offset upon n bytes propagated, slave adds n to its offset upon n bytes received
      - replication backlog — fixed size FIFO queue defaults to 1 MB, saving propagated commands; if the command the replication offset in slave points to no longer in the queue, resort to full resynchronization
-     - replication ID — random string, marks a given history of the data set, generated every time an instance restarts from scratch as a master, or a replica is promoted to master (but also keep one old ID for partial sync since 4.0); slave will persist the ID after handshake, send back to master upon recovering, full resynchronization if replication ID not match
+     - replication ID — random string, marks a given history of the data set, generated every time an instance restarts from scratch as a master, or a replica is promoted to master (but also keep one old ID for partial sync since 4.0); slave will persist the ID after handshake, send back to master upon recovering, full resynchronization if no replication ID match
        - change replication ID after promotion — in case the old master is still working as a master because of some network partition
    - data safety
      - persistence and restart — it is strongly advised to have persistence turned on in the master and in the replicas, if not possible instances should be configured to avoid restarting automatically after a reboot, to avoid replication of the initial empty state after restart